 Question 8.1 Auditor Guideline D 0 I Scoring Notes and

 Recommendations

 Is there a JHSC?
-Review documentation for a 10 points
+Review documentation for a 4 points

-formal or informal process (0, 10)
+(JHSC meeting minutes) to (0, 10)

-(e.g., unsafe conditions report
+confirm there is a joint health

-form or verbal reporting).
+and safety committee.

-In the previous example, either there is a JHSC or there is not.
+In the example above, either there is a JHSC or there is not.
 If there is, the employer receives 10 points.
 If there is not, the score is 0.
-There is no room for a partial score in this question.
+There is no room for a partial score in this audit question.

-4.7.9.1 Range Scoring
+4.7.9.2 Range Scoring